Kyle Orton: 2009

 On April 2, 2009, the Bears traded Orton (along with their first and third-round draft picks in 2009 and their first-round pick in '10) to the Denver Broncos for Pro Bowl quarterback Jay Cutler and the Broncos' fifth round pick in '09.

 On June 13, Broncos head coach Josh McDaniels declared Orton the starting quarterback for the season.
 Orton led the Broncos to a 12–7 victory in the 2009 season opener against the Cincinnati Bengals.
 The game was won on a deflected pass that landed in the arms of Brandon Stokley who took it 87 yards for a touchdown.
-This play has been called "The Immaculate Deflection" in many media sources.

 Over the next five weeks, Orton led the Broncos to a surprising 6–0 record to begin the season.
 His most impressive effort in that streak came against the New England Patriots, when he completed 35–48 passes for 330 yards and orchestrated a 98-yard drive to tie the game and send it into overtime.
 He threw his first interception of the season to Randy Moss, who came in to help on the attempted Hail Mary pass, at the end of the first half.
 It was his first in 173 pass attempts which dated back to 2008 when he was with the Chicago Bears.
 He led another drive for the game-winning field goal in overtime.
-On October 13, 2009, Kyle Orton was named the AFC Offensive Player of the Week, for that effort.
+On October 13, 2009, Orton was named the AFC Offensive Player of the Week, for that effort.

-On Nov 15, Orton suffered an ankle injury on the road against the Washington Redskins.
+On November 15, Orton suffered an ankle injury on the road against the Washington Redskins.
 He came out of the game at halftime with a career-high passer rating of 134.7.
 The injury kept him from starting the next game against the Chargers.
 He did return partway through that game, replacing Chris Simms.

 For the 2009 season (playing in 16 games with 15 starts), Orton threw 21 touchdown passes and 12 interceptions with an 86.8 QB rating.